NUMEROUS CLINICAL TRAINING SITES

 Cardiothoracic Surgery Intensive Care Unit

 The resident will attend daily rounds with one of two cardiothoracic surgery intensive care unit (CTICU) teams.
 Opportunity is given for actively participating in the care of patients following cardiac, thoracic and vascular surgeries.
 The learning experience includes management of basic cardiac surgeries such as coronary artery bypass grafting and valve replacements/repairs.
-It also introduces residents to specialized therapies unique to the CTICU such as placement of ventricular assist devices, extracorporal membrane oxygenation (ECMO), heart transplantations and lung transplantations.
-Division of Cadiothoracic Surgery
+It also introduces residents to specialized therapies unique to the CTICU such as placement of ventricular assist devices, extracorporeal membrane oxygenation (ECMO), heart transplantations and lung transplantations.
+Division of Cardiothoracic Surgery

 Cardiac Intensive Care Unit / Cardiology

 A 15-bed cardiac intensive care unit and a state of the art cardiac catheterization/ intervention/ electrophysiology laboratory provide the site for this rotation.
 The resident will attend daily rounds and will provide pharmaceutical care to patients in the CICU as well as drug information to the team.
 Patients cared for in this ICU include those with acute coronary ischemia, unstable dysrhythmias, acute heart failure, cardiomyopathies and those awaiting heart transplantation.
 The focus of this rotation is the treatment of these disease states as well as general critical care topics.
 Division of Cardiology